Revised December 2019

 "Entrustable Professional Activities (EPAs) are those professional activities that together constitute the mass of critical elements that operationally define a profession." (ten Cate O, Scheele F. Academic Medicine 2007;82:542-7).
 Supervising faculty assess the competence of a trainee through direct observation of the performance of these activities.
 Each EPA represents various competencies and milestones of professional development.
-Use of EPAs is the cornerstone of assessment within this competency-based medical education pilot.
+EPAs have been the cornerstone of assessment within this competency-based medical education pilot.

 What is Mini-CEX?

 The ABIM Mini-Clinical Evaluation Exercise (Mini-CEX) is a 10-20 minute direct observation assessment or “snapshot” of a trainee-patient interaction.
 The faculty member provides timely and specific feedback to the trainee after each assessment of a trainee-patient encounter.
 The Mini-CEX need not assess a complete patient encounter and can be used to assess a specific part such as counseling, which may be most appropriate for fellows at this advanced level of training.
 Mini-CEX booklets can be ordered from ABIM free of charge.
 The Mini-CEX [PDF] can be distributed for demonstration during faculty workshops, staff meetings, orientation and training sessions.

 How many certificates should the pilot fellow receive from his/her program upon graduation?